hashicorp/go-discover/README.md

 HashiCorp maintains acceptance tests that regularly allocate and run tests with real resources to verify the behavior of several of these providers.
-Those currently are: Amazon AWS, Microsoft Azure, Google Cloud, DigitalOcean, and Triton.
+Those currently are: Amazon AWS, Microsoft Azure, Google Cloud, DigitalOcean, Triton, Scaleway and AliBaba Cloud.

 ### Config Example